icollier77/Bootstrap-Portfolio/README.md

 #### `Font Awesome icons`

 During my previous project I had sourced icons from the web but was not entirely happy with their look.
 For this project I used [Font Awesome][font-awesome-url] icons.

-However, instead of downloading the whole kit, I used [Font Awesome CDN][fa-cdn-url] and placed the corresponding link in the html head.
+Instead of downloading the whole kit, I used [Font Awesome CDN][fa-cdn-url] and placed the corresponding link in the html head.
 Watching this [video][fa-icons-url] was very helpful in refreshing my memory on Font Awesome.

 ### `Issues with JS script`
-I ran into a problem with the JavaScript which caused the hamburger navbar (on small screens) did not have a dropdown menu with the navigation links.
+I ran into a problem with the JavaScript which caused the hamburger navbar (on small screens) not to have a dropdown menu with the navigation links.

 After making sure I have the latest link to Bootstrap 5 and correct JS links in the bottom of the file, and checking my html code, I contacted a learning assistant via AskBCS (ticket ask-293001).

-The assistant checked my code on his machine and was able to identify that the JS links were not working as supposed to.
-S/he recommended that I replace the JS links for Bootstrap 5 with links for Bootstrap 4 and jQuery.
+The assistant checked my code on their machine and was able to identify that the JS links were not working as supposed to.
+They recommended that I replace the JS links for Bootstrap 5 with links for Bootstrap 4 and jQuery.

-I replaced the links, however, one problem remained - the links in the dropdown are aligned to the left, instead of being aligned to the right to be right under the hamburger icon.
+I replaced the links, however, one problem remained - the links in the dropdown are aligned to the left, instead of being aligned to the right under the hamburger icon.
 As this is controlled in JS, I was not able to fix it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>